Rating: ****

 Starring: Devon Sawa, Ali Larter and Kerr Smith

-For its time, Final Destination marks the new millennium with a unique take on the dead teenager movies, one that is a "slasherless" slasher movie would be successful.
-I was skeptical at first, too, but somehow Death found a way to toy with our lives with much creativity and, most importantly, terror all thanks to one director, James Wong.
+For its time, Final Destination (2000) marks the new millennium with a unique take on the dead teenager movies, one that is a "slasherless" slasher movie, if you will.
+Wherein Death itself found a way to toy with the longevity of our lives with much creativity and, most importantly, terror.

-Just in case you, the reader, are the kind unfortunate soul who hadn't seen or heard of this film yet, Final Destination is about one 13th of May, when Alex Browning (Sawa Devon) is about to board a plane with his class for a school trip in France.
-He, however, is getting the feeling that something isn't right; strange song selections, wisps of wind, ominous labels marking "the end", by the time he's on board to fly, it was too late as an engine explodes and incinerates everyone in sight, him included.
+The scene starts one 13th of May; Alex Browning (Sawa Devon) is about to board a plane with his class for a school trip to France.
+He, however, is getting the vibes that something isn't right; strange song selections, unusual wisps of wind, ominous labels marking "the end".
+By the time he's on board to fly, it was too late as an engine explodes and incinerates everyone in sight, him included.
 But just when you think this is the end, it isn't.

-We suddenly moves away towards an unblinking eye and reveals all of the deaths was no more than a premonition.
-Alex then starts to warn others in hysteria but only a handful of people got off.
-After being thrown off the plane, they see to their horror that their flight does in fact explodes, killing hundreds.
+We suddenly moves away from an unblinking eye and reveals all of the deaths we've seen was no more than a premonition.
+Alex then starts to warn others in hysteria about the disaster, but only a handful of people got off.
+After being thrown off the plane, they see to their absolute horror that their flight does, in fact, explodes, killing hundreds.

-More psychological and puzzling than a slasher whodunit, Final Destination is a "howdunit" (as Vegan Voorhees calls it in his blog), with our main casts trying to figure out who will die off before the other and how.
+Rather than a whodunit, Final Destination (2000) is better called a "howdunit" slasher, with our main casts trying to figure out who will die off before the other and how.

-And "how" is where the movie gets to be creative; more imaginative than Jason's "roasted sleeping bag kill", Final Destination puts Rube Goldberg's cartoony machine ideas to a more vividly and terrifying twist as everyday objects and situations are put into Death's plan.
-While not altogether brutal, the deaths are scary from the fact that some of it can happen in real life if you're not too careful.
+It's this "how" where the movie gets to be its most creative, putting Rube Goldberg's cartoony machine ideas to a more vividly and terrifying twist as everyday objects and situations are put to use in Death's fatal designs.
+While not altogether brutal, these deaths are scary from the fact that some of it can happen in real life if you're not too careful.
 Simple objects can lead to one disaster isn't really that rare nowadays, as simple miscalculations can kill you, an idea so terrifying that it even scar my psyche enough to make sure I don't change the temperature of my drinking mugs so suddenly or else I'll get a damn hot shard to my neck.

-Devon Sawa plays our first teen seer in the franchise as our troubled Alex Browning, who suddenly finds himself in a Hitchcokian situation where weird shit happens to ordinary folks like him.
+Devon Sawa plays Alex Browning here, who suddenly finds himself in a Hitchcokian situation where weird shit happens to ordinary folks like him.
 He's the very definition of a teen hero in a horror flick, lost between the real world and his own, trying to find a way to save a life not because he wants to, but because he needs to, a similar twist of fate another character he played in another supernatural slasher, Idle hands (1999).
-Other casts includes Kerr Smith as Carter Horton, a jerk-jock who picks on Alex for the seeming purpose of just existing in his life as well as Candyman actor Tony Todd in a more ambiguous role as William Bludworth, a coroner who knows more about death than anybody else.
+Other casts includes Kerr Smith as Carter Horton, a jerk-jock who picks on Alex for the reason of just existing in his life, as well as Candyman (1992) actor Tony Todd in a more ambiguous role as William Bludworth, a coroner who knows more about death than anybody else.

-Final Destination was a certified his and indeed too good to just end with one movie, later becoming a big franchise.
-Looking back at this original is like a quick glance on a promising start; while some of the sequels fail to beat the standard fear this film created, they are special on their own terms, just as Final Destination is held special for its unique premise, plot and an idea so big, its catastrophically good.
+Final Destination (2000) was and still is a certified hit.
+Definitely too good to just end with one movie, thus becoming a big franchise filled with grander, gorier deaths.
+Looking back at this original is like a quick glance on a promising start that truly delivered; while some of the sequels fail to beat the standard fears this film achieved, they are each special on their own terms, just as this movie is held special by many horror fanatics for a unique premise so big, its catastrophically good!

 Bodycount: